nanobox-io/nanobox-docs/source/cli/dev.html.md

 title: dev
 ---

-The `dev` command Starts the Nanobox VM & drops you into a console.
+The `dev` command Starts the nanobox & drops you into an interactive console.

 ### Usage
 ```shell